triton-inference-server/client/README.md

 $ git checkout main
 ```

+Building on Windows vs. non-Windows requires different invocations
+because Triton on Windows does not yet support all the build options.

+#### Non-Windows

-Then use *cmake* to configure the build.
+Use *cmake* to configure the build.

 ```
 $ mkdir build